Dan Dan-Style Noodles

 - Pork, ground - 1 lb

-Garlic / Peanuts / Broccoli - Prep as directed.
+- Garlic / Peanuts / Mustard greens - Prep as directed.
 Store separately.
 (Can be done up to 5 days ahead)

-Make sauce - Combine garlic, stock, soy sauce, cornstarch, brown sugar, vinegar, toasted sesame oil (portion for sauce), and tahini.
-Add chili garlic sauce according to your spice preference (the amount listed will make a fairly spicy sauce, so reduce or increase the amount listed if you’d like).
+- Make sauce - Combine garlic, stock, Tamari, cornstarch, brown sugar, vinegar, toasted sesame oil and tahini.
+Add chili garlic sauce (the amount listed will make a fairly spicy sauce, so reduce if you prefer less heat or add more if you want it super spicy).
 (Can be done up to 5 days ahead)

-Give sauce a stir and pour over top of pork.
-Simmer until sauce thickens and pork is cooked.
+- Give sauce a stir and pour over pork.
+Simmer until sauce has thickened slightly, ~3 minutes.